7 Slurpee Facts for Free Slurpee Day 2023

 The Slurpee was invented by accident

 In 1959, the soda fountain in Omar S. Knedlik’s Kansas Dairy Queen franchise was often malfunctioning, so he started storing his soda in the freezer instead.
 Customers loved the semi-frozen pop (the high sugar content means that the soda does not completely freeze), and began requesting it.
-Plus, did you know these are the best regional sodas in every state?

 Realizing he had a slushy phenomenon on his hands, Knedlik began tinkering with a car air conditioner and eventually created an all-in-one machine that could create the drinks.
 He called it the ICEE.
 But that was just the beginning of Slurpee’s invention story.